5 Mental Health TED Talks That Will Help You Cope With Stress at Work

 Emotional and psychological issues can impact both your personal and professional life in serious ways.
 Whether it’s simply mild anxiety, an anxiety disorder, or chronic stress, every mental health issue must be addressed.
 Your personal sanity and overall happiness are at stake.

-The good news is: taking care of one’s mental health does not necessarily mean having to treat a mental illness, per say.
+The good news is: taking care of one’s mental health does not necessarily mean having to treat mental illness, per se.
 Take stress, for instance.
 Stress is a natural human reaction, a healthy physical and emotional response to a challenging situation.
 It is often associated with job and work environment, as most of us spend most of our time in the workplace dealing with deadlines.
 And performance pressures.
 But taken to an extreme, stress can affect employees’ psychological and physical health to the point where workers can be totally disengaged and develop a chronic stress disorder, which can result in anxiety, insomnia, high blood pressure and a weakened immune system.

 The statistics tell the true story of psychological health and safety in the workplace.
 According to Forbes, 1 in 5 employees has a mental health problem.
 Additionally, stress negatively impacts employee engagement, since engagement comes down to how much employers care about their employees’ wellbeing.
 It’s precisely because stress at work is a major part of our lives that it is essential that we all learn how to properly live with it.

 Here’s five mental health Ted Talks that may help you cope with stress at work!

 There’s no shame in taking care of your mental health, by Sangu Delle